 International Classification of Disease, 10th Revision, Clinical Modification (ICD-10-CM) and International Classification of Disease, 10th Revision, Procedure Classification System (ICD-10-PCS) and scheduled for implementation in 2013.
 Students will build their coding skills in these classifications, learn the similarities and differences between ICD-10-CM/PCS and prior versions, use/interpret mapping between ICD-10-CM/PCS and prior versions, and design a transition plan.

 HIM 392 Professional Practice Experience I – Technical (3)

 The student will complete a three-week practicum in a hospital health information management services area.
 Students will practice technical skills learned during the first year of the health information management curriculum.
 (Note: Students who transfer from a health information technology program will transfer the equivalent of this course.)
-Prerequisites: HIM 100, HIM 305, HIM 306, and HIM 309, BIO 215T, BIO 215L, BIO 216T and BIO 216L; matriculated status in the SUNY Polytechnic Institute HIM program; and permission of the instructor.
+Prerequisites: HIM 305, HIM 306, and HIM 309.
+Matriculated status in the SUNYIT HIM program.
+Permission of the instructor.

 HIM 400 Non-Hospital Health Information Management Systems (2)

 Non-hospital health care settings offer exciting employment alternatives for health information managers.
 Included in this course will be a study of health information systems for psychiatric, developmental, occupational, long term, home health, correctional, emergency medical services, and veterinary care.
 In addition, disease registries will be covered.
 Prerequisites: HIM 392.
 Corequisite: HIM 494.

 HIM 401 Systems for the Evaluation and Improvement of Health Care Systems (3)